 A Century of Innovation that Reshaped the Global Energy Landscape

-Its rise was shaped by inventors, engineers, utilities, policymakers, entrepreneurs, oil shocks, research laboratories, public subsidies, industrial strategy, and the relentless improvement of machines operating in difficult environments.
-What began as a scattered set of experiments became a global industry capable of reshaping power markets and national energy strategies.
+Its rise was shaped by inventors, engineers, utilities, policymakers, entrepreneurs, oil shocks, research laboratories, public subsidies, industrial strategy, and the persistent improvement of machines operating in difficult environments.
+What began as a scattered set of experiments became a global industry capable of changing power markets, manufacturing systems, and national energy strategies.

-The book shows that energy transitions are not sudden breaks from the past.
-They are built over decades through experimentation, failure, institutional learning, and the gradual alignment of technology, markets, and public purpose.
+The book shows that energy transitions are rarely sudden breaks from the past.
+They are built over decades through experimentation, failure, institutional learning, and the gradual alignment of technology, markets, capital, and public purpose.